Closed-loop field development with multipoint geostatistics and statistical performance assessment: Methodology: closed-loop field development optimization

 \subsection{CLFD model calibration for channelized models}

 In CLFD model calibration step, the $N_R$ realizations are updated with new hard data and production data.
 Conditioning to production data is an inverse problem where one or multiple models need to be generated such that they reproduce the observed flow data and honor prior geological information.
 In the context of inverse problem theory \citep{tarantola:05}, generating multiple calibrated (history-matched) models correspond to a sampling of the posterior probability density function (pdf).
-A common approach for solving this problem is the randomized maximum likelihood (RML) \citep{kitanidis:95,oliver:96e,shirangi:14}.
+A common approach for solving this problem is the randomized maximum likelihood (RML) \citep{kitanidis:95,shirangi:14}.
 With RML, a sample from the posterior pdf is generated by minimizing an objective function that quantifies the mismatch between observed and predicted data.
 This objective function also has a model mismatch term to preserve the prior geological information.
+Model calibration can also be accomplished by use of a Kalman filter \citep{ghorbanidehno:15,ghorbanidehno:18}.

-For model calibration of a channelized reservoir described by MPS, the optimization-based principal component analysis (O-PCA) parameterization \citep{vo:14,vo:15} is applied here.
+For model calibration of a channelized reservoir described by MPS, the optimization-based principal component analysis (O-PCA) parameterization \citep{vo:15,liu:17} is applied here.
 The CLFD model calibration for MPS models consists of two steps.
 In the first step, new conditional realizations are generated using a geostatistical simulation approach with hard data from all wells (including the most recent well).
 Here we use the multi-scale cross-correlation simulation (MS-CCSIM) geostatistical algorithm \citep{tahmasebi:14} for generating these conditional realizations.
 In the second step, the O-PCA-based RML is applied for conditioning $N_R$ realizations to production data.
 The schematic of model calibration procedure is presented in Fig.~\ref{fig:schem-hm}.

 We now briefly describe these procedures.
 The O-PCA method requires generating $L$ realizations of the permeability field conditioned to hard data at well locations.
 We use $L=1000$ in this work.
 New realizations must be generated at each CLFD step since new conditioning data become available as we proceed in time.
 The MS-CCSIM algorithm is very efficient and can generate these models in a few minutes.
 Then the centered matrix of realizations, $\mathbf{X}_{\text{c}}$, is computed,